ISO 14001:2026 Clause 8

 Documented information in Clause 8

-Clause 8 often requires documented information to support consistent control and provide evidence that processes are being carried out as planned.
+Clause 8 uses documented information to support consistent control and provide confidence that processes are being carried out as planned.

 Examples may include: